 Welcome to the Department of Orthopaedic Surgery at Louisiana State University Health Sciences Center in New Orleans.
 The LSU Health New Orleans Department of Orthopaedics literally weathered catastrophe with Hurricane Katrina in 2005.
-The Department was led through its recovery with the enthusiastic support of Chancellor Larry Hollier, Dean Steve Nelson and our prior Chairman Andy King.
+The Department was led through its recovery with the enthusiastic support of former Chancellor Larry Hollier, Dean Steve Nelson and our prior Chairman Andy King.
 Today, the Department remains dedicated to the principles of providing exceptional patient care, training outstanding residents, and engaging in innovative research.

 A strength of this department has been excellent clinical skills.
 We are fortunate to have many internationally recognized faculty members.
 Our faculty is fellowship-trained in all specialties and is dedicated to continued scholarly activities.
 Many of the faculty are involved in innovative research.
 A unique feature of the LSU orthopaedic department is the multi-disciplinary approach to treating orthopaedic conditions and the treatment of the ‘whole’ patient for maximum function.